 There is no way I could have done this project without these tools:

 - An excellent drill/driver.
-I recently upgraded to this puppy and it’s the best drill I’ve ever owned.
+I recently upgraded to this puppy (paid link) and it’s the best drill I’ve ever owned.

 - Some sharp drill bits.
 You’ll be using the ¼” bit a lot.
-I also picked up this little kit, and am very happy with the quality.
+I also picked up this little kit (paid link), and am very happy with the quality.

 - Oh my god you need this.
 I didn’t have the right size when I started the project.
 I picked one up on one of my trips to the hardware store, and it made things go so much more smoothly.
-These little adapters let me use a socket wrench on my drill.
+These little adapters let me use a socket wrench on my drill (paid link).

-- Good safety glasses and gloves.
+- Good safety glasses (paid link) and gloves (paid link).
 Definitely some sharp metal and wood flying around.

 - A good tape measure.
-I have a few of these kicking around, love the ability for the tape to stand out unsupported.
+I have a few of these kicking around (paid link), love the ability for the tape to stand out unsupported.

 - A good socket set.
-For this project, it helps to have sockets that are a bit long, like this one.
+For this project, it helps to have sockets that are a bit long, like this one (paid link).

 Let’s get to building the galvanized trough planters!